Margaret of England: Life

 In 1257, Margaret and Alexander were captured and held prisoner by the Comyn family, who demanded the expulsion of all foreigners from Scotland.
 They were eventually released after the intervention of her father and the Scottish regency council.
 She visited England in 1260–61, to give birth to her daughter Margaret, and 1269, to attend the translation of Edward the Confessor's relics to Westminster Abbey, both times in the company of Alexander.
 She was not able to attend her father's funeral in 1272 because of her pregnancy.

-It was said that Margaret was responsible for the death of a young courtier, who reputedly had killed her uncle Simon de Montfort at the Battle of Evesham.
+It was said that Margaret was responsible for the death of a young courtier, who reputedly had killed her uncle by marriage Simon de Montfort at the Battle of Evesham.
 She had been given this esquire as a gift from her brother Edward, who visited her in 1257.

 This incident took place at Kinclaven Castle near Perth in the summer of 1273, where she recuperated after the birth of her son David.
 While walking along the River Tay accompanied by her confessor, some maidens and several esquires one evening after supper, an English esquire went down to the river to wash his hand clean from some clay.
 She jokingly pushed him into the river, but he was swept to his death by a powerful current before anyone could help.
 This was done as a joke, and according to her confessor, she had told her maidens to push him, and everyone had laughed at first, thinking there was no danger for the esquire's life.
 He was, however, seized by a heavy current, and both he, as well as his servant boy who jumped in to save him, drowned.
 Margaret was reportedly very upset by the incident.

 Margaret and Alexander were present at the coronation of Edward I in Westminster in August 1274.
 Margaret died on 26 February 1275 at Cupar Castle, and was buried at Dunfermline Abbey, Fife.